-Due to the resulting high volume of collections calls, staying within state and federal licensing laws will become increasingly critical for contact centers in the years to come.
-Manual samples of recorded calls or contacts provides little to no prevention of non-compliant behavior or protection against litigation.
+Due to the resulting high volume of collection calls, staying within state and federal licensing laws will become increasingly critical for contact centers in the years to come.
+Manual samples of recorded calls or contacts provide little to no prevention of non-compliant behavior or protection against litigation.
 With speech analytics software in place, however, contact centers can reduce or eliminate fines or lawsuits associated with the CFPB and the Fair Debt Collection Practices Act (FDCPA).
 Speech analytics also tracks abusive or risky language (from either the agent or the consumer) that can lead to potential violations.

 Improve Agent Monitoring:

 Aside from eliminating compliance risk, speech analytics solutions also provide the indirect benefit of helping agents improve their performance.
 By using speech analytics, collections contact centers and ARM firms can uncover issue root causes and develop strategic recommendations to address compliance risks as quickly as possible.

 Because poor collector performance can represent a significant risk to the organization, speech analytics reveals behaviors and activities that lead to successful collections, as well as those factors that may be contributing to negative agent performance.
 Southwest Credit, for example, implemented speech analytics software in its quality assurance department to ensure new CFPB regulations were being adhered to a high percentage of the time.
 With the software in place, agents and management teams now receive scorecards on a weekly and monthly basis that highlight the actions that can be taken to improve overall quality scores.